-This is an upsetting prospect for growth economists — growth is required for full employment, but growth now makes us collectively poorer.
-Without growth we would have to cure poverty by redistributing wealth and stabilizing population, two political anathemas, and could only finance investment by reducing present consumption, a third anathema.
+This is an upsetting prospect for growth economists—growth is required for full employment, but growth now makes us collectively poorer.
+Without growth, we would have to cure poverty by redistributing wealth and stabilizing population, two political anathemas, and could only finance investment by reducing present consumption, a third anathema.
 There remains the microeconomic policy of reallocating the same GDP to a more efficient mix of products by internalizing external costs (getting prices right).
-While this certainly should be done, it is not macroeconomic growth as pursued by the Fed.
+While this certainly should be done, it is not macroeconomic growth as pursued by the Federal Reserve.

-Although the growthists think quantitative easing will stimulate demand they are disappointed, even in terms of their own model, because the banks, who are supposed to lend the new money, encounter a “lack of bankable projects,” to use World Bank terminology.
-This of course should be expected in the new era of uneconomic growth.
-The new money, rather than calling forth new wealth by employing all these hypothetical idle resources from the empty world era, simply bids up existing asset prices in the full world.
-Most asset prices are not counted in the consumer price index, (not to mention exclusion of food and energy) so economists unconvincingly claim that quantitative easing has not been inflationary, and therefore they can keep doing it.
+Although the growthists think quantitative easing will stimulate demand, they are disappointed even in terms of their own model because the banks, who are supposed to lend the new money, encounter a “lack of bankable projects,” to use World Bank terminology.
+This, of course, should be expected in the new era of uneconomic growth.
+The new money, rather than calling forth new wealth by employing all these hypothetical idle resources from the empty world era, simply bid up existing asset prices in the full world.
+Most asset prices are not counted in the consumer price index, (not to mention the exclusion of food and energy) so economists unconvincingly claim that quantitative easing has not been inflationary, and therefore they can keep doing it.
 And even if it causes some inflation, that would help make the interest rate negative.

 The leftover Keynesians tell us, reasonably enough, that paying people to dig holes in the ground and then fill them up, is better than leaving them unemployed with no income.
 But paying people to deplete and pollute the Creation on which our lives and welfare ultimately depend, in order to expand the macro-economy beyond its optimal or even sustainable scale, is surely worse than just giving them a minimum income, and some leisure time, in exchange for doing no harm.